oldirony/minimal-hot-module-replacement-example/readme.md

+How many times have you heard of _Hot Module Replacement_?

+And how many times have you used it, without knowing exactly knowing how to enable it?

+On the Internet there are many examples with React, but it's very hard to find just the bare-bones of what's required to activate it.

+Hence this repo.

 # How to add hot module replacement in you server?

 1. Add `webpack-hot-middleware/client` as one of your entries in the Webpack configuration (`./webpack.config.js`).